aivarsk/aivarsk.github.io/speaking.md

 How to solve a Python mystery

-- 2025 DjangoCon Europe @ Dublin, Ireland
+- 2025 PyGrunn @ Groningen, Netherlands

 QuerySet.explain(): make it make sense